Labonneguigue/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image1]

 ####3.
 Creation of the Training Set & Training Process

+The final data distribution that I fould would make the model work is the following:

+![alt text][gen_histo]

+As a comparison to the last histogram higher in this file, this data distribution is more evenlly distributed between -.25 and +.25.
+As a result the car seems more encline to steer when it approches a turn whereas the previous one failed in the 2nd sharp turn after the bridge.

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving: